 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 All guests are required to have comprehensive travel insurance.
 The travel insurance must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter), luggage and personal effects, and personal liability.
 It is strongly recommended that you purchase cancellation and curtailment insurance.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.

-Participants will be accompanied by 3 kayak guides.
+Limited to 16 participants.
+Kayakers will be accompanied by highly experienced kayak guides.
 This optional activity requires previous experience and must be booked in advanced.
-Provided equipment includes full Gore-Tex dry suits, kayak-specific PFDs, neoprene booties, a waterproof deck bag, pogies and many other vital paddling accessories.
-Limited to 16 passengers.
 Please contact ExpeditionTrips for details.